-Outside of those with celiac, some people may have what's known as a non-celiac gluten sensitivity—Tracy Lockwood-Beckerman, RD, puts the number at about 6 percent of the population, as many as 20 million people.
-These people have tested negative for celiac, but still experience digestive distress when they eat gluten.
+Outside of those with celiac, some people may have what's known as a non-celiac gluten sensitivity—Tracy Lockwood-Beckerman, RD, puts the number at about 6 percent of the population, aka as many as 20 million people.
+(These people have tested negative for celiac, but still experience digestive distress when they eat gluten.)

 If you don't fall into one of the two aforementioned camps, you might be wondering: Well, what happens to your body when you stop eating gluten?
 Are there benefits to be reaped even if you don't have a sensitivity?
 Below, Snyder and Amy Shapiro, MS, RD, CDN, founder of Real Nutrition, share what you need to know before ditching gluten for good.

 Although a gluten-free diet may be #trending, that doesn't mean that it's the best thing for you unless you, indeed, have a gluten intolerance like celiac disease.
-In fact, if you don't have a gluten intolerance or sensitivity, cutting out gluten entirely from your diet may have adverse effects instead of positive ones. "[Side effects can include] weight gain, increased hunger, and constipation, as many products marked as gluten-free are void of fiber, contain excess calories, and are overly processed," Shapiro says.
+In fact, if you don't have a gluten allergy or sensitivity, cutting out gluten entirely from your diet may have adverse effects instead of positive ones. "[Side effects can include] increased hunger and constipation, as many products marked as gluten-free are void of fiber, contain excess calories, and are overly processed," Shapiro says.
 "If you don't need to eat gluten-free, then you shouldn't," Shapiro says.